togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 This is nice as **Less Complex is More Better**.

-So we really only have two clauses now, but - as a nod to the experdiency of breaking things down - lets say we can arbitrarily chain together a series of **When** statements (meaing simply a sequential "do this, this, this, this, and this") and a series of **then** statements (meaning a parallel "assert this, that, and this other thing").
+We really only have two clauses to worry about now, but - as a nod to the expediency of breaking things down - let's say we can arbitrarily chain together a series of **when** statements (meaing simply a sequential "do this, this, this, this, and this") and a series of **then** statements (meaning a parallel "assert this, that, and this other thing").
 It can all be modeled for example as follows:

 ```
 when